cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 These methods return list-like objects.

-Using the `in` operator we can check if the dictionary contains a specific *key*:
+Using the `in` keyword we can check if the dictionary contains a specific *key*:

 ```python
 >>> "cat" in d